Sirisha-t/iMPP/README.md

 Follow [Docker Documentation](https://docs.docker.com/get-docker/) (docker CE is sufficient).
 Instructions to install Docker for Windows can be found [here](https://docs.docker.com/desktop/install/windows-install/) and for Mac [here](https://docs.docker.com/desktop/install/mac-install/).

 Also follow the post-installation step to manage Docker as a non-root user ([here](https://docs.docker.com/engine/install/linux-postinstall/) for Linux), otherwise you will need to change the sudo option in nextflow docker config scope as described in the [nextflow documentation](https://www.nextflow.io/docs/latest/config.html#scope-docker).
 Non-privileged users can run Docker following the instrcutions provided [here](https://docs.docker.com/engine/security/rootless/).

+Note: Windows users running Docker on WSL2 have to start the Docker Desktop application prior to running the iMPP workflow.

 ```
 To install Docker using CLI (Linux):